-The TOE provides cryptographic support for IPsec, which is used to secure the session between the TOE and the authentication servers.
+The TOE provides cryptographic support for IPsec, which is used to secure sessions between the TOE and remote syslog servers and also between the TOE and remote authentication servers (RADIUS).

 The TOE authenticates and encrypts packets between itself and a MACsec peer.
 The MACsec Key Agreement (MKA) Protocol provides the required session keys and manages the required encryption keys to protect data exchanged by the peers.